The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Equilibrium Configurations and Stability

 so that $\kappa_b>\kappa_c$ for all $0<9M^2\Lambda<1$.

 Hence,

 and (as one may have anticipated) the semiclassical flux

 is positive throughout the static patch, implying strictly monotonic mass loss ($\dot M<0$) for all nonextremal configurations.
-Linearizing the evolution confirms that no finite-temperature equilibrium exists: the only zero-flux configuration is the degenerate Nariai state, which we discuss next.
+Thus no finite-temperature interior equilibrium exists in neutral SdS: the only zero-flux configuration is the degenerate Nariai boundary, which we discuss next.